 Following the approach in \cite{kaur2023interacting}, the node set $V$ is partitioned into two disjoint sets: the set of stubborn nodes denoted by $S$ and the set of flexible nodes denoted by $F$.
 Specifically, we have $V = S \cup F$, where $S = \{i \in V : \din_i = 0\}$ represents the stubborn nodes and $F = \{i \in V : \din_i > 0\}$ represents the flexible nodes.
-Without loss of generality, we assume that the nodes labelled $1, \dots, |F|$ belong to the flexible set $F$.
-By adopting this labeling convention, the adjacency matrix $A$, with $(i,j)$ element denoted as $[A]_{i, j}=\I_{\{ i \to j \}}$, takes the following form:
+Without loss of generality, we assume that the nodes labeled $1, \dots, |F|$ belong to the flexible set $F$.By adopting this labeling convention, the adjacency matrix $A$, where $[A]_{i, j}=\I_{\{i \to j \}}$, has the following block structure: